smoak/hubot-jabbr/README.md

 You need to set a few environment variables in order for it to work

-**NB** If the nick isn't already registered on the jabbr host you are using, the nick will automatically get registered with the `HUBOT_JABBR_PASSWORD` you set.
+**NB** If the nick isn't already registered on the jabbr host you are using, the nick will need to be registered first.

 ### GNU/Linux